SNandini04/Credit_Card_Report/README.md

-# Credit card financial dashboard using Power BI
+# Credit Card Financial Dashboard Using Power BI & MySQL
 - Developed an interactive dashboard using transaction and customer data from a SQL database,to provide real-time insights.

 ## Project Objective